local-first-web/state/docs/getting-started.md

 There are two ways to get a store: You can **create** one, or you can **join** one.

 Either way you need a **discovery key**.
 This key can be any string that uniquely identifies a document.
-This could be a UUID; it just needs to be unique among applications using your signal server.
+This could be a UUID; it just needs to be unique among applications using your relay service.

 ```jsx
 import { createStore, joinStore } from '@localfirst/state'